tbaratta/iMPOSTURE/README.md

     ```bash
     python backend/detector.py

-5. Insert Google ADK Instructions Here
+5. Google ADK Setup (Optional for log tracking)

 - **If you want to stream and analyze Google ADK (Android Developer Kit) logs with StraightUp**